 - 1 teaspoon salt

-- 1 tablespoon avocado oil for cooking – (a less nutritious option is vegetable oil)
+- 1 tablespoon avocado oil for cooking a less nutritious option is vegetable oil

-- 1/2 teaspoon garlic powder (optional)
+- 1 teaspoon powdered garlic optional

 - In a large bowl, combine the arepa flour, salt and garlic powder (optional).